securebitsorg/securebitsorg.github.io/content/posts/fritzbox/fritzbox-portfreigabe.en.md

     identifier: fritzbox-port
     parent: fritzbox
 categories:
   - “Hardware”
   - “Network”
   - “Security”
   - “Tutorials”
   - ‘Video’
 tags:
   - “fritzbox”
   - “network”
   - “security”
   - ‘tutorials’
   - “video”
+description: Setting up port forwarding correctly on Fritzbox | In this video, I show you how to configure port forwarding on Fritzbox.
+preview: ../../../assets/images/posts/fritzbox/Video-FritzBox-Portfreigabe.png
 ---
 ## Setting up FritzBox port forwarding
 Today's post is about how to set up **FritzBox port forwarding** correctly, what you can use it for, and what risks arise from using port forwarding.